 - Snorkeling: Equipment provided, no experience necessary.

 - Boating: Inflatable Zodiac touring with naturalist guide.

 - Standup Paddleboarding: No experience necessary.

 The hallmark of an Austin Adventures vacation is our exceptional dining.
 All meals: breakfasts, lunches, snacks, dinners, refreshments and receptions are included as indicated by itinerary.
 (B = Breakfast, L = Lunch, D = Dinner).
-Most alcoholic beverages and related gratuities are not included in the trip price.
+House wine and beer at dinnertime are included in the trip price.
 Any extra alcohol is available for purchase on board.

 After receiving your reservation and deposit, we’ll send you a pre-trip planner with general information about the area you’ll be visiting, a packing list, exercise guidelines, a guest information questionnaire, and a liability release agreement for you to sign and return within 10 days.